2020–2021 U.S. troop withdrawal from Afghanistan: Equipment losses

 According to the last CENTCOM update on the withdrawal from Afghanistan, the United States had retrograded "984 C-17 loads of material out of Afghanistan and have turned nearly 17,074 pieces of equipment to the Defense Logistics Agency for disposition."
-However, a large number of American weaponry and a considerable number of aircraft were in the hands of the Afghan security forces.
-When the Taliban began to sweep through the country's districts, before eventually taking over Kabul, they seized much of this materiel.
+However, a large number of American made weaponry and a considerable number of aircraft were in the hands of the Afghan security forces.
+When the Taliban began to sweep through the country's districts, before eventually taking over Kabul, they seized much of this material.